thephm/job-seeker-tips/sections/03-the-search.md

 ### Use the online tools

 There are a number of online tools for the job search.
-The traditional www.monster.ca,  www.hotjobs.ca, and www.workopolis.com are great sites.
+The traditional www.monster.ca and www.workopolis.com are still good sites.
 Specifically with Monster, make sure you update your resume at least once a week.
 Thanks to Ken and Inna for this tip.

-The best tool I have found in 2012 was www.indeed.com which provides aggregated searching across job sites as well as corporate career pages.
+The best tool I found back in 2012 was www.indeed.com which provides aggregated searching across job sites as well as corporate career pages.
 This site had a great filtering capability along the left hand side.
 You can search by company, job type (contract, full time), and location.
 You can also setup alerts for a number of searches to save you time.
 This way you receive an email each day with a list of the new positions that were found.
 Another site similar to this is www.eluta.com but I found it to have less features.

+In 2022, there are a bunch of newer sites like www.ziprecruiter.com and ca.talent.com or if you want to do some consulting, check out a site like upwork.com.

 ### Practice your interview answers

 There are a ton of resources online where you can obtain a list of typical interview questions and styles.
 Compile a list of these questions and write up your answers to each of them.

 For behavioral interviews, make sure you can answer all of the behavioural questions with a specific situation in your work history, what specific action you took, and what the outcome was.

 Coming up with this list of questions and answers will take a while but it is well worth the time spent especially if you have a bad memory like me.

 #### What is your weakness?